DanSpiny/Getting-and-Cleaning-Data-Course-Project/README.md

    1. run_analysis.R - R-file that contains the code to extract data from initial Human Activity Recognition Using Smartphones Data Set and make a tidy data set from it.
    2. CodeBook.rmd - code book that describes the variables, the data, and transformations that I performed to clean up the data

-Just place this file in the same directory together with the Samsung data and run it.
+Just place this R-file in the same directory together with the Samsung data and run it.
 The analisys file do the following:

 (1) Read the data from given files (training and the test) and merge them